The Cost of Caring Too Much

 All the above tactics are based on hope.
 But hope is not a strategy.

-Taking an objective view on relationships
+Taking an objective view of relationships

 As adults we no longer need our parents or caretakers to love and care for us anymore.
 Of course, it would be wonderful if they did love us, but we don’t need them to anymore.